Idle Days on the Yann: Plot summary

 At the River Yann, the nameless protagonist embarks on the ship Bird of the River to travel to Bar-Wul-Yann: the Gate of Yann.
 He says he is from Ireland, and the sailors mock him because no such place exists in the land of dreams.
 When everybody on board pray to their gods, the protagonist chooses the obscure and abandoned god Sheol Nugganoth.
-The ship makes stops at the cities Mandaroon, where the citizens sleep to prevent the gods from dying and dreaming to end, and Astahahn, where citizens use ancient rituals to prevent Time from slaying the gods.
+The ship makes stops at the cities Mandaroon, where the citizens sleep to prevent the gods from dying and ending the dreams of mankind, and Astahahn, where citizens use ancient rituals to prevent Time from slaying the gods.
 In Perdóndaris, a merchant buys the captain's cargo of toomarund carpets and smokable tollub.
 The protagonist is impressed by Perdóndaris, but discovers a huge ivory gate made of one solid piece, and returns to the ship terrified.
 A couple of days later, they stop at Nen, the last city on the river.
 Nen is crowded with Wanderers, a strange singing and dancing tribe that descends from the mountains once every seven years.
 The ship finally reaches the Gate of Yann: two narrow, mountain-high, smooth and pink marble cliffs that the river flows between into the sea.
 Departing, the protagonist knows he will not meet the captain again, because his fancy is growing weaker.

 Reception

 W. B. Yeats wrote: "Had I read 'The Fall of Babbulkund' or 'Idle Days on the Yann' when I was a boy, I had perhaps been changed for better or worse, and looked to that first reading as the creation of my world; for when we are young the less circumstantial, the further from common life a book is, the more does it touch our hearts and make us dream.
-We are idle, unhappy, exorbitant, and like the young Blake admit no city beautiful that is not paved with gold and silver."
+We are idle, unhappy, exorbitant, and like the young Blake admit no city beautiful that is not paved with gold and silver".